ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 - Once approved by CEM, CEM will enable the feature on your playground environment.
-- Part of the shared configuration has already been set globally on production and playground environments by the DevOps in the common "settings.php" file.
+- Part of the shared configuration has already been set globally on production and playground environments by the DevOps in the settings.common.php file.

 [Go to top](#table-of-content)

 ## Server configuration (DevOps)
 :construction: DIGIT DevOps are in charge of the endpoint configuration.

-The configuration of the endpoint is done once for all in the common settings.php of all the projects.
+The configuration of the endpoint is done once for all in the settings.common.php for all the projects.
 It is filled with appropriate values depending on the environment.

   - On Playground environment:

-In order to test against acceptance webservice, *common settings.php* must
+In order to test against acceptance webservice, *settings.common.php* must
 contain:

 ```php